The Future Of Hybrid Working Models, Remote Teams and Much More

 We decided to get in touch with Robert Broden, a seasoned software developer to get his insights on what he thinks of the same.

-About the speaker: Robert Broden
+About Robert Broden

 More than 10 years of demonstrated experience providing front- and back-end development with a focus on UI/front-end development.
 Project management responsibilities included analyzing business requirements and ensuring goals & milestones were aligned with our partner client customers.
 Experienced in an Agile environment and certified as a Scaled Agile Framework for enterprise (SAFe) leader.
 Knowledgeable in the complete development life-cycle from design through prototype testing and documentation.
 Strengths include efficient solution design, communication, innovative approaches for problem resolution, analytical skills, and the ability to maintain a balanced perspective and consistently deliver against challenging objectives.
 A team player who is accomplishment-driven with excellent interpersonal skills.

-Let’s quickly get to our expert’s point of view
+Let’s quickly get to our expert’s point of view.

 1. What trends do you see coming up in the industry – unseemly or exciting – that might change the industry for good?